siomiz/SoftEtherVPN/README.md

 Hub & server are locked down; they are given stronger random passwords which are not logged or displayed.

+#### Notice ####

+If you specify credentials using environment variables (`-e`), they may be revealed via the process list on host (ex. `ps(1)` command) or `docker inspect` command.
+It is recommended to mount an already-configured SoftEther VPN config file at `/opt/vpn_server.config`, which contains hashed passwords rather than raw ones.
+The initial setup will be skipped if this file exists at runtime (in entrypoint script).
+You can obtain this file from a running container using [`docker cp` command](https://docs.docker.com/engine/reference/commandline/cp/).

 ## OpenVPN ##

 `docker run -d --cap-add NET_ADMIN -p 1194:1194/udp siomiz/softethervpn`